Urethritis. Symptoms of urethritis and the main characteristic signs Urethritis causes symptoms treatment

 • irritation of the glans penis and foreskin in men;

-• high content of leukocytes in the general analysis of urine.
+• high content leukocytes in a general urinalysis.

 Types of urethritis

-Depending on the degree of intensity of the process and the time of the disease, there are acute urethritis and chronic urethritis .
+Depending on the degree of intensity of the process and the duration of the disease, there are acute urethritis And chronic urethritis .

 For acute urethritis characterized by a bright onset and severity of all symptoms, the duration of the disease is up to 2 months.

-By the nature of the occurrence, the following types of urethritis are distinguished:
+Based on the nature of occurrence, the following types of urethritis are distinguished:

-• primary (after sexual intercourse or treatment in the groin area) and secondary urethritis (the appearance of infection from other organs of the genitourinary system);
+• primary (after sexual intercourse or therapeutic manipulations in the groin area) and secondary urethritis (the appearance of infection from other organs of the genitourinary system);

-• allergic urethritis (allergy to medicines, shampoos, soaps, condoms);
+• allergic urethritis (allergy to medications, shampoos, soaps, condoms);

-• chemical urethritis (reaction to drugs entering the urethra);
+• chemical urethritis (reaction to entry into the urethra medicines);

-• mechanical urethritis (occurs due to mechanical damage to the urethra);
+• mechanical urethritis (arises due to mechanical damage urethra);

-• non-infectious urethritis , occurs due to injuries of the urethra (due to the passage of a stone with urolithiasis, when using a bladder catheter), as well as due to narrowing of the urethra and congestion in the small pelvis;
+• non-infectious urethritis , occurs due to injuries to the urethra (due to the passage of a stone during urolithiasis, when using a bladder catheter), as well as due to narrowing of the urethra and congestion in the pelvis;

 • nonspecific urethritis - purulent inflammation, which is caused by streptococci, staphylococci and Escherichia coli;